 Experts in work-integrated learning

-The Work-Learn Institute is the only research unit of its kind, dedicated to enhancing WIL opportunities for students, employers, communities, and higher education institutions.
+The Work-Learn Institute is the world's only research and education institute dedicated to advancing WIL for students, employers, communities and higher education institutions.

 For over 20 years, The Work-Learn Institute (WxL) has studied, published, and built WIL programs locally and globally.
 We combine research, education, and consulting to help students, employers, policymakers, and institutions maximize the value of work-integrated learning (WIL).